New Project Onboarding

 • Add project to the Team Roster: Projects, Repositories, and People sheets

-• Create AWS Secrets Manager entries
+• Create the two AWS Secrets Manager secrets with the full JSON shape (ws-mono-st/backend/{integration,production}/secrets)

 • Deploy the integration environment (git push to main)